GMAF-Ukraine

-The Global MIT At-Risk Fellows (GMAF) Program is designed to enhance the educational and research experiences of Ukrainian university faculty and researchers by introducing them to MIT campus methods and strategies in their areas of specialty.
-This pilot program focuses on Ukrainian scholars with current or recent affiliations at Ukrainian universities or the Ukrainian Academy of Sciences.
+The Global MIT At-Risk Fellows (GMAF) Program is designed to enhance the educational and research experiences of international university faculty and researchers by introducing them to MIT campus methods and strategies in their areas of specialty.
+The GMAF-Ukraine pilot program focuses on Ukrainian scholars with current or recent affiliations at Ukrainian universities or the Ukrainian Academy of Sciences.
 The applicants may currently be residing in Ukraine (with eligibility to leave the country) or be living outside the country since the full-scale invasion of Ukraine in February 2022.

 The application process for the Spring 2025 semester is now closed.